-Under the leadership of the Resident Coordinators (RCs) for Guinea and Sierra Leone, the Resident Coordinator's Offices (RCOs) in both countries will provide overall leadership, while WFP-Sierra Leone will function as lead implementation entity and will ensure wide coordination and support project-wide M&E, reporting and communication functions.
-As lead agency, WFP Sierra Leone and WFP Guinea will be overall responsible for coordination with government counterparts within each country.
+Under the leadership of the Resident Coordinators (RCs) for Guinea and Sierra Leone, the Resident Coordinator's Offices (RCOs) in both countries will provide overall leadership with RC/RCO Sierra Leone providing the overall project oversight/liaison with PBSO, while WFP-Sierra Leone will function as lead implementation entity for the project and will ensure (together with WFP Guinea) coordination within the project as well as with other relevant UN, Government, and non-Government entities in each country.
+It will also coordinate and ensure quality of project-wide M&E, reporting and communication functions.

-Guidance and oversight for the project will be provided by a Steering Committee, chaired by the two ministers, co-chaired by the two RCs, comprised by high-level management of the RCOs in both countries, representatives from the Government's line ministries from both countries and four UN country directors (WFP-SL, WFP-G, IOM-SL and IOM-G).
+Guidance and oversight for the project will be provided by a Steering Committee, chaired by the two ministers, co-chaired by the two RCs, comprised by the PDAs and PBF Secretariat in the RCOs in both countries, representatives from the Government's line ministries from both countries and four UN country directors (WFP-SL, WFP-G, IOM-SL and IOM-G).
 The Steering Committee will meet in the beginning, mid-term and end of the project, rotating between meetings in Guinea and Sierra Leone should pandemic/epidemic restrictions allow.

-To ensure a high-quality project both in terms of implementation and results monitoring, reporting and communication, the project will have a full-time internationally recruited Project Coordinator at P3 level, contracted by WFP Sierra Leone.
-The role of the PC will be to coordinate with all parties on all aspects of project implementation, with a view to ensuring that activities support each other, and maintain a clear peacebuilding focus.
+To ensure a high-quality project both in terms of implementation and results monitoring, reporting and communication, the project will have a full-time internationally recruited Project Coordinator (PC) at P3 level, contracted by WFP Sierra Leone and covering both countries.
+The role of the PC will be to coordinate with all parties on all aspects of project implementation, with a view to ensuring that activities support each other, and maintain a clear peacebuilding focus, including appropriate sequencing and approach to/ communication with communities and authorities to avoid duplication and misunderstandings.
 The PC will ensure adequate communication, and where relevant, joint implementation between participating agencies to ensure coherence and synergies between outputs, with a view towards reaching the results and the overall outcome.
-The PC will actively be visiting activities on both sides of the border to ascertain that project components are well-coordinated and that beneficiaries (both direct and indirect) are benefiting from a variety of project elements.
+The PC will be based in Freetown and will actively visit activities on both sides of the border to ascertain that project components are well-coordinated and that beneficiaries (both direct and indirect) are benefiting from a variety of project elements.
 The PC will be in-charge of planning and leading joint missions for members of the Technical Committee, in the lead up to the midterm and annual progress reporting.
 The PC will lead drafting of progress reports, supported by the M&E officer and focal points of the implementing agencies who are responsible for ensuring good quality of data shared with the M&E officer.
-The PC reports to WFP Sierra Leone.
+The PC reports to WFP Sierra Leone, but will ensure close communication with all four UN implementing agencies.
+The full list of staff charged to the project and the TORs of the PC are in the Annex o this project document.